You are here Home RTMP Video Streaming

 For the technically minded the implemented configuration is:

-The Camera Host Server
+The Infield Camera Host Server

 RPi 4B v1.5 four cores 4GB RAM